tejit77/testacrevops/README.md

 # Test-Devops
-Build docker images and push it to the acrtejit
+Build docker images and push it to the acrtejit ACR